ibm-cloud-docs/vpc/file_storage_vpc_create.md

 ### Creating a file share and mount target by specifying a subnet
 {: #fs-create-file-share-subnet-vni-api}

 The default access control mode for file shares is `security_group`.
-It's more secure than the vpc-wide options and supports newer featues.
+It's more secure than the vpc-wide options and supports newer features.
 To create the mount target with the network interface at the same time that the file share is created, make a `POST /shares` request and specify a subnet.
 Specifying the `subnet` property is required when you're not specifying a [virtual network interface](#fs-create-file-share-vni-api).

 The following example creates and attaches a [virtual network interface](/docs/vpc?topic=vpc-vni-about) to your mount target with a reserved IP address and applies the rules of the selected security group.
 The security groups that you associate with a mount target must allow inbound access for the TCP protocol on the NFS port from all virtual server instances on which you want to mount the file share.